sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Modify the Order ACE Flow

 Import the project interchange provided in the `faststartflows.zip` file.
+You can find this file in the `/home/student/techguides/pages/cipdemo` folder

+You can start up the Ace toolkit using `sudo`. e.g. `sudo ./ace toolkit`

 Modify the `Order` flow by adding the following additional operations.